 - Add remaining heavy whipping cream and beat on medium-high speed.
 Slowly added powdered sugar and beat until still peaks form.
 Refrigerate until ready to use.

 - To assemble the cupcakes, remove the middle of the cupcake using a spoon, knife or cupcake corer.
 Cut off the tip of the Ziplock bag and fill the center with the coconut mouse filling.
 Top with cream cheese whipped cream.
 Sprinkle with shredded coconut.
+These cupcakes must be refrigerated.

 Recipes you might like from my friends: